Best Home Warranty Companies in Kentucky

 Kentucky's climate puts pressure on both heating and cooling, so prioritize HVAC coverage.
 Plumbing protection is also important, especially in older homes with aging pipes.
 Roof-leak coverage is valuable given the state's heavy rainfall.

-Kentucky has many charming older homes, especially in historic towns like Hodgenville and Frankfort.
+The state has many older homes, especially in historic towns like Hodgenville and Frankfort.
 These homes often come with aging electrical systems that might need more frequent repairs.
 Make sure your home warranty plan covers these specific needs to avoid unexpected repair costs.

 2. Compare costs